khushii01/React-CRUD/README.md

 2. Install the dependencies:
     npm install

-3. Create a `.env` file in the root of the project and add the following environment variables:
+3. Add the following variable in your`.env` file in the root of the project:
     REACT_APP_GRAPHQL_API=https://[YOUR-GRAPHQL-API].com/graphql

 4. Start the development server: